TechBuzz1992/Java-Stream-Example/README.md

 This project aims to demonstrate the use of Stream API in Java in order to perform various collection operations on Collections.

 Introduced in Java 8, the Stream API is used to process collections of objects.
-A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.
+A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.<br/>
-The features of Java stream are –
+The features of Java stream are –<br/>
-1.A stream is not a data structure instead it takes input from the Collections, Arrays or I/O channels.
+1.A stream is not a data structure instead it takes input from the Collections, Arrays or I/O channels.<br/>
-2.Streams don’t change the original data structure, they only provide the result as per the pipelined methods.
+2.Streams don’t change the original data structure, they only provide the result as per the pipelined methods.<br/>
 3.Each intermediate operation is lazily executed and returns a stream as a result, hence various intermediate operations can be pipelined.
-Terminal operations mark the end of the stream and return the result.
+Terminal operations mark the end of the stream and return the result.<br/>

 Intermediate Operations:<br/><br/>